anthonyg56/HyperSets/README.md

 I theorized that if users had a platform to upload, share, and download custom RGB profiles; along with an incentive of getting paid per download, then the number of profiles availables would increase.
 This would make it easier to find custom presets not only for my self, but the HyperX community as a whole.

-I also at the time wanted to move away from non-relational databases and learn SQL to improve my chances of hirability.
+I also at the time wanted to move away from non-relational databases and learn SQL to.
 So i figured this would be a great opprotunity to do so.

 ## Tech Stack

 **UI\UX Design Tool:** Figma